penguin-awsome/Cashout-Station/JOURNAL.md

 Author: "James | Waddle_Penguin"
 Description: "A station that launches a game with some bells and whistles" Created On: "2025-07-17"
+Total Time: ~33 hours but in a short period of time
 ---
 # July 16th